From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 Arctic Monkeys – ‘Red Right Hand’

-Kicking things off; the Arctic Monkeys.
+Kicking things off; those boys from Sheffield, the Arctic Monkeys.

 Adding ‘Red Right Hand’ to a string of their live shows in Australia, Arctic Monkeys took the bold and somewhat unusual decision to open their high-profile headline set at Reading and Leeds Festival with a cover song—a decision which left some baffled at the time.